metadata101/dcat-ap/README.md

 ### Vocabularies

 If some profile elements rely on vocabularies, add them to the [thesauri folder](resources/thesauri) using the SKOS format.
-Those vocabularies are imported when the application starts.
+Those vocabularies are imported when GeoNetwork starts.

 ### Editor configuration